There are two ways to “automate sales with AI.” One creates pipeline. The other creates deliverability incidents and angry LinkedIn threads.

 Customer stories with permission to reference them

-In Agently this lives in the Brain so Apex and teammates share one source—see AI Work OS.
+In Agently this lives in the Brain so Jarvis and your teammates share one source, see AI Work OS.

 Test: If a new hire cannot answer “what do we never claim?” from your doc, neither should the model.